petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-sets/using-data-set-view-actions.md

    ![Add the URL to the action and make the proper adjustments to make it as universal as possible.](./using-data-set-view-actions/images/02.gif)

 1. Once the URL is set, add the Headless Activation Key.
-You can find the headless activation key using your API explorer.
+You can find it using your API explorer.
 Find the REST application you are using and execute a GET command.
-You will find the keys in the response body like this:
+The keys are in the response body like this:

    ```json
       {